Ashburn, Virginia, United States

 Purnima or Guru Poornima

 It also marks the end of Hindu month in Purnimanta calendar system.
-It is also known as Pournami, Pournima, Puranmasi depending upon the place and the moon phases.
+It is also known as Pournami, Pournima and Puranmasi depending on the place and the phases of the moon.

 List of Purnima Vrat Dates 2017

 Check the most popular puja's of all time

 - In Hindu calendar, Purnima is of great significance.
 Therefore, over the twelve months, Purnima coincides with twelve special occasions and festivals.

 - On a full-moon day, the moon is in its full glory and symbolizes the removal of darkness.

 - Special Puja like the Satyanarayan puja is conducted this day.

 - According to Hindu mythology several of the Gods were born this day.